This post may contain affiliate links. See our affiliate disclaimer here.

 During our journey on the road, we have continued to learn the realities of living in an RV.
 Here are five facts that you wouldn’t think to ask about but may come in handy on the road.

 If my husband uses the kitchen sink while I am showering, the water flow slows to a drizzle and then shoots cold water on me for a few seconds.

 About 10 minutes in to the process, our refrigerator shut off and starting beeping.
 Turns out water can enter your fridge from outside and doing so will set off an emergency alert that shuts it down.
 We were able to fix the fridge with YouTube and a magnet, but we now cover this area when washing.

 One of biggest concerns about moving into an RV was fitting our clothes, kitchen tools, books, and all of our other stuff into the RV.
-After two years on the road, we still have empty cabinets and have to still have to stop ourselves from filling those spaces with more junk.
+After many years on the road, we still have empty cabinets and have to stop ourselves from filling those spaces with more junk.